-1.8.1 The SCI will be reviewed regularly and updated when necessary to reflect any changes in legislation or best practice guidance.
-Planning practice guidance advises that SCI's are updated every five years at least.
-The Council will also ensure that the most effective and appropriate consultation methods are used and incorporate these into the SCI where necessary.

-1.8.2 The Council is also investigating opportunities to improve online access to planning services and will be reflected within future reviews.
+- 1.8.1 The SCI will be reviewed regularly and updated when necessary to reflect any changes in legislation or best practice guidance.
+SCI's must be updated every 5 years at least as required by Section 10A of the Town and Country Planning (Local Planning) Regulations 2017.
+The Council will also ensure that the most effective and appropriate consultation methods are used and incorporate these into the SCI where necessary. - 1.8.2 The Council is also investigating opportunities to improve online access to planning services and will be reflected within future reviews.